Updated: Jun 1

 YouTube video link on this topic is shared below:

-Criminal liability has been defined by lexicon dictionary as something wherein there is accountability and responsibility to another by the ways of legal criminal sanction.
+Criminal liability has been defined by lexicon dictionary as something wherein there are accountability and responsibility to another by the ways of legal criminal sanction.
 The term criminal responsibility refers to a person's ability to understand his or her conduct at the time a crime is committed.
 In other words, what a person is thinking when he commits a crime, or what result is anticipated or expected when a crime is committed.
 Laws define crimes in terms of an act or omission (actus reas) and a mental state (mens reas).
 Criminal responsibility relates to the mental state element of a crime.

 The general rule of criminal liability is that it primarily attaches to the person who actually commits an offence and it is only such person that can be held guilty and punished for the offence.
 But according to Section 34 when a criminal act is done by several persons, in furtherance of the common intention of all, each of such person is liable for that act in the same manner as if it were done by him alone.